Seirdy/seirdy.one/content/posts/website-best-practices.md

 If you can't bear the thought of parting with your solid-black background, worry not: there exists a CSS media feature and client-hint for contrast preferences called `prefers-contrast`.
 It takes the parameters `no-preference`, `less`, and `more`.
 You can serve increased-contrast pages to those who request `more`, and vice versa.
 Check section 11.3 of the W3C <span itemprop="mentions" itemscope itemtype="https://schema.org/TechArticle">{{<cited-work url="https://drafts.csswg.org/mediaqueries-5/#prefers-contrast" name="Media Queries Level 5" extraName="headline">}}</span> specification for more information.

-I personally like a foreground and background of `#eee` and `#0e0e0e`, respectively.
-These shades seem to be as far apart as possible without causing accessibility issues: `#0e0e0e` is barely bright enough to create a soft "glow" capable of minimizing halos among slightly astigmatic users, but won't ruin contrast on cheap displays.
+I personally like a foreground and background of `#E9E9E9` and `#111`, respectively.
+These shades seem to be as far apart as possible without causing accessibility issues: `#111` is barely bright enough to create a soft "glow" capable of minimizing halos among slightly astigmatic users, but won't ruin contrast on cheap displays.
 I also support a `prefers-contrast: less` media query which lightens the background to `#222`.

 ### Contrast is complex